sagemath/trac_to_gh/Issue 8201.md

 # Issue 8201: Fortran not found on Linux if gfortran not present

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8201

 Original creator: mraum